JJNod88/PP1_html_css/README.md

 Fix: had line-style-type: non in the 'li' not 'ul.
 Font not working properly.
 Fix: Capitalise first letter of font with brackets.
+Cant get my button to move in 'upcoming ganes'.
+I can style but not move it.

 ## Deployment